 The following are an ongoing list of items above and beyond our project needs.
-The items, some ordinary, some quite extra-ordinary, are a constant source of concern and need.
-If you could help facilitate any of these items, especially one of our dream ticket items, that would be a huge answer to prayer!
+The items, some ordinary, some quite extra-ordinary, are a constant source of concern.
+If you could help facilitate any of these items, especially one of our dream ticket items, that would mean a huge impact to our mission!
 Please contact us at the office if you have any ideas or would like to help with our wish list!

-3. Security wall for Quarry School (a huge project – need to construct a 90 by 180 foot square security wall to protect school) – cost of project $12,295
+2. Security wall for Quarry School (a significant project – need to construct a 195 metre security wall to protect school) – cost of project $12,295

 Project HOPE: Widows International – Lusaka, Zambia

 Orphan Care: The Quarry School on the outskirts of Lusaka, Zambia was established by Widows International to give orphans a school they could attend without the burden of regular school fees.
-The one room school hosts eighty students from the local community.
-One teacher instructs all grades and a daily lunch provides many their only meal of the day.
-In 2017 Project HOPE will assist Widows International with funds for the lunch program.
+The two room school hosts over 200 students from the local community.
+One teacher in each room instructs all grades and a daily lunch provides many their only meal of the day.

 Soap Making Program: The objective of the program is to equip the youth with a skill for a potential career and to get them off the streets.
 After a period of three months of training, each youth will be entrusted with $100 to start their own soap making business.

 Auto Mechanic Program: This program aims to get young boys off the streets by giving them a skill that will help them attain their full life potential.
 Able Communities, in partnership with local car mechanics, provides training for young street boys in basic engine management systems.
 The young boys spend time working on old cars – disassembling and rebuilding engines.
 Plus, they watch a professional mechanic fix customers’ cars.